Scholars Punting proposal tour Monday July 27 2020.

 Where to go Punting

 Of course, I can only recommend Scholars Punting Cambridge.

 Where to get a Drink for the Tour

 If you fancy having a tipple whilst out on the river, then I suggest a trip to Cambridge Wine merchants.
 It’s conveniently located close to the punting on Bridge Street.
 They have disposable glasses especially for punting.

 If you are in a hurry and don’t want to miss the boat, then you can buy drinks from the Pimm’s punt located at different places on the river.
 Unfortunately, they don’t have a website at present.

 I have come up with two different options for dinner.

 Why not migrate to the village of Grantchester for your dinner?
 You can enjoy a pint and some pub-grub whilst watching the sunset over the famous Grantchester meadows.

 Here is a link; https://www.redliongrantchester.co.uk/

-Stolen Cambridge, formally Dary’s is based in a Victorian building with a shady, shabby chick atmosphere.
-I would recommend the rooftop balcony which overlooks the courtyard.
+Stolen Cambridge, formally Darry’s is based in a Victorian building with a shady, shabby chic atmosphere.
+Try to get a seat on the rooftop balcony which overlooks the courtyard.